 The Electrical Diploma program provides students with technical skills and practical knowledge, as well as the skills needed to perform installation tasks, provide service, and troubleshoot and repair residential, commercial, and industrial electrical systems.
 Graduates from this program will be able to fill positions as an electrician’s helper in residential and construction firms in the electrical trade industry.
+Students are eligible to sit for the following certiﬁcation exams:

 - Electrical Kissimmee Diploma Program Disclosure